United Feature Syndicate: History

 In 1968, United Features syndicated about 50 features to 1500 clients.

 In 1972, United Features Syndicate acquired and absorbed the North American Newspaper Alliance and the Bell-McClure Syndicate into its operations.

 In May 1978 Scripps merged United Feature Syndicate and the Newspaper Enterprise Association to form United Media Enterprises.
 United Media continued to syndicate strips under the United Feature Syndicate brand.

 In 1994, Jim Davis's company, Paws, Inc., purchased the rights to Garfield (including the strips from 1978 to 1993) from United Features.
 The strip is currently distributed by Andrews McMeel Syndication, while rights for the strip remain with Paws.

-On February 24, 2011, United Media struck a distribution deal with Universal Uclick (now known as Andrews McMeel Syndication) for syndication of the company's 150 comic strip and news features, which became effective on June 1 of that year.
+On February 24, 2011, United Media negotiated with Universal Uclick (now known as Andrews McMeel Syndication) to distribute their 150 syndicated comic strip and news features, which became effective on June 1 of that year.
 While United Media effectively ceased to exist, Scripps still maintains copyrights and intellectual property rights.
 The United Feature Syndicate brand still continues to be used on many strips.